Bonomo31/The-Impact-of-the-Rational-Dilated-Wavelet-Transform-on-EEG-Models/README.md

-# The Impact of the Rational Dilated Wavelet Transform on EEG Models
+# Investigating the Impact of Rational Dilated Wavelet Transform on Motor Imagery EEG Decoding with Deep Learning Models

 The impact of a Rational Dilated Wavelet Transform (RDWT) used as a plug-in preprocessing module before standard EEG classifiers.
 RDWT employs non-integer (rational) dilation factors (e.g., 3/2, 5/3), yielding a more flexible tiling of the time–frequency plane and potentially improving denoising and rhythm-specific enhance-ment in motor imagery settings.
 Rather than proposing a new network, our objective is to quantify when and how much RDWT helps across eterogeneous backbones and datasets.

-Authors : Giuseppe Bonomo, Marco Siino, Rosario Sorbello
+Authors : Giuseppe Bonomo, Marco Siino, Rosario Sorbello, Ilenia Tinnirello

 University of Palermo, Italia